camsaul/camsaul.com/_posts/2020-06-09-emacs-lisp-intro-markdown-live-previews-part-2.markdown

 `macroexpand`.
 In the example above, the result of `my-setq` is already fully expanded, so both functions give you the same result.

-The command `pp-macroexpand-last-sexp` is useful for pretty-printing the results of a macro expansion; the [`macrostep`](https://github.com/joddie/macrostep) package lets you view the expansions of macros directly in your source code.
+When writing macros, some tools you might you might find the built-in `pp-macroexpand-last-sexp` command useful; it pretty-prints the results of a macro expansion.
+I'm also a big fan of the [`macrostep`](https://github.com/joddie/macrostep) package, which lets you view the expansions of macros directly in your source code.

 ### Scrolling to approximate location in preview